kemitchell/sales-support-deal-intro-questionnaire/questionnaire.md

 - [ ] How much money are we talking?

-- [ ] Any usual needs on their part?
+- [ ] Any unusual needs on their part?

 - [ ] Is there unusually high potential for the dollar value of this deal to grow over time?